|

-from ship dismantling and recycling is twofold; on one
+from ship dismantling and recycling is twofold; on the one

 hand it removes older vessels that would otherwise be

-the other hand it provides for recyclable materials
+the other hand it provides reusable and recyclable materials

 and hence achieves a far better environmental performance